Monolith vs. Microservices: Which Is Best?

 Monolith vs. Microservices

+Monolith vs. microservices is all about how your application is setup.
 A monolithic application is a single, unified codebase.
 A microservice application is made up of many services — smaller pieces.

 So Is One Better Than the Other?